 Why is customer service important for our VPN reviews?
 Because chances are you’ll need support one day or another.
 It can be about payment with your credit card.
 Or when you need to know what server is working with US Netflix.

 And getting a reply within minutes influence our VPN ratings.
 Maybe using an FAQ or a forum is enough for your needs.
-Or you may prefer support by email, telephone, or live chat.
+Or you may prefer support by email, telephone, or live chat with a VPN expert.
 Just read our VPN service reviews to see!

 We Compare the Value for Money

 While pricing is an essential part of our VPN reviews, it comes last among our criteria.
 Because when you’re checking VPN ratings on our website, you’re looking for a good service before anything else.
 A service that will allow you to browse the web anonymously, stream videos, download torrents or anything else that you need.